 2.c) Notification Sound (For Android & iOS ) - Enable you to customize the Notification Sound.
 The sound file should be in your app bundle.
 Choose a sound filename as per the platform.
 Android supports .wav .mp3 and other prevalent sound formats while iOS supports .aiff , .caf & .wav

 2.d) Video (for iOS only - iOS Version 10 & above and MoEngage SDK Version 3.0.0 & above) - Enables you to attach a video to your iOS Notification.
 The video file should be hosted somewhere and be directly play-able. iOS 10 supports MPEG, MPEG2, MPEG4 & AVI formats of video.
 The maximum size of videos should be less than 10 MB.

-P.S.
-Do not add Youtube video links as they do not work.
+Note: Do not add Youtube video links as they do not work

 3.a) Default Click Action (Mandatory for Android, iOS & Windows) - It is the action that has to be performed on notification click.
-Currently supports actions of navigating to a screen, taking user to a deep-linked URI or taking user to a rich landing page.
+Currently supports actions of navigating to a screen, taking the user to a deep-linked URI, or taking the user to a rich landing page.

 The supported actions are:

-For ex. you wish to offer discounts on Moto G Blue.
-You need to specify the screen name as <product purchase screen> and send the key value pairs (brand, Moto), (Model, G), (Color, Blue) so that you can display results relevant to the campaign
+For example, you wish to offer discounts on Moto G Blue.
+You need to specify the screen name as <product purchase screen> and send the key-value pairs (brand, Moto), (Model, G), (Color, Blue) so that you can display results relevant to the campaign

 ii) URL Deep-linking (for all platforms): Take the user to a deep linked URL.
 Support for this exists from MoEngage SDK 2.2 for iOS.